-- Front tires will be in image when the tires are turned. - Due to wide angle cameras in mirror, the image will appear distorted. - Top view will show which doors are open. - Open front doors will remove outside image.
+- Front tires will display on the image when the tires are turned - Due to wide angle cameras in mirrors, the image will appear distorted. - Top View will show which doors are open. - · Open front doors will cancel the outside image.